-Take the opportunity to have a quick chat with some of the competitors during less busy moments; they will be able to answer any questions you may have and offer some advice.
+Take the opportunity to have a chat with some of the competitors during less busy moments; they will be able to answer any questions you may have and offer some advice.

 What kind of car do I need?

-If you just want to do Run What Ya Brung you will only need a road car.
-Above that are more than two dozen classes for modified road cars and bespoke drag racers, all of which much comply with the relevant MSA regulations if they are taking part in national events.
+There are more than two dozen classes for modified road cars and bespoke drag racers, all of which much comply with the relevant MSA regulations if they are taking part in national events.
 These classes are determined by factors such as engine size, modifications and fuel type.

 You can either modify a road car or you can buy a ready-prepared car, although it will be up to you to make sure that it meets the regulations.